hackclub/hackclub/workshops/pcb_level_4/README.md

 ![](https://cloud-596d7k8lu-hack-club-bot.vercel.app/1123.png)
 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/1425.webp)

-I also put the voltage regulator in that vicinty because everything that needs 3.3V VCC is inside the Arduino footprint.
+I also put the voltage regulator in that vicinity because everything that needs 3.3V VCC is inside the Arduino footprint.
 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/1324.webp)

 The two power diodes are off to one side, where I found some free space.
 That header pin is the only thing connected to VBUS, so centering the diodes approximately there reduces trace length.